gregmsanderson/fly-live-beats/docs/3-aws-create-account.md

 aws-cli/2.11.18 Python/3.11.3 Darwin/19.6.0 exe/x86_64 prompt/off
 ```

 Next, you will need to be authenticated in order to interact with services in your AWS account.
-From the AWS console, click on _Security Credntials_:
+From the AWS console, click on _Security Credentials_:

 ![Users](img/aws_security_credentials_for_add_user.jpeg)